JonasWIP/supanexttemplate/README.md

 ## TODO

-- Home Page will be a short tutorial for the template, and what to setup and configure
+- Update / documentation and documentation structure
+- Refactor existing pages to be uniform in terms of styling, components, and layout etc. Reduce the overhead of the pages and components and improve general styling uniformity acreoss the project.
 - Remove issues, warnings from supabase and compile, setup
-- Update / documentation and documentation structure
 - Test the npx creation tool
 - Final Testing